-Let’s say there is a spot exchange rate of .75 British Pounds for every U.S. dollar. (£.75/$1).
-This means we can exchange $1,000 and receive £750.
+Suppose there is a spot exchange rate of 0.75 British pounds for every U.S. dollar. (£0.75/$1).
+That means we can exchange $1,000 and receive 750 pounds.

-If interest rates in Britain are 3 percent, we can invest £750 at 3 percent for the year, yielding us $772.50.
+If interest rates in the U.K. are 3%, we can invest 750 pounds at 3% for the year, yielding us $772.50.

 In this case, the exchange rate will be the forward exchange rate, which is calculated using the difference in interest rates.
-In this case, the formula is: (0.75 x 1.03) / (1 x 1.05), or (0.7725/1.05).
+The formula is: (0.75 x 1.03) / (1 x 1.05), or (0.7725/1.05).
 Rounding up, the resulting total is 0.736.

 Covered vs. Uncovered Interest Parity

 In truth, there is often very little difference between uncovered and covered interest rate parity, because the expected spot rate and forward spot rate are usually the same.
 The difference is that with covered interest parity, you are locking in future rates today.
 With uncovered interest parity, you are simply forecasting what rates will be in the future.

-Why Interest Rate Parity Matters
+What Interest Rate Parity Means to Investors

-Without interest rate parity, it would be very easy for banks to exploit differences in currency rates and make easy money.
+Without interest rate parity, banks could exploit differences in currency rates to make easy money.

-Imagine, for example, if you could pay $1.39 for a British Pound.
+Imagine, for example, if you could pay $1.39 for a British pound.
 Without interest rate parity, an American bank could lock in a one-year forward contract at that rate.
-Then, it could accept $1 million in deposits and promise a 3 percent return.
-Using that $1 million, it could buy 730,000 Pounds and invest it in a British bank.
-If British banks pay a 5 percent interest rate, the American bank could end up with 766,500 British Pounds.
-Then, it could convert that back to U.S. dollars, ending up with a total of $1,065,435, or a profit of $65,435.
+Then, it could accept $1 million in deposits and promise a 3% return.
+Using that $1 million, it could buy 730,000 pounds and invest it in a British bank.
+If British banks pay a 5% interest rate, the American bank could end up with 766,500 British pounds.
+Then, it could convert that back to U.S. dollars and end up with a total of $1,065,435, or a profit of $65,435.

-In reality, there is no such thing as a risk-free investment.
-But, when the economies and monetary systems of countries are stable, investors can feel very confident about the returns on treasury bonds.
-In fact, U.S. Treasury bonds never default and are therefore viewed worldwide as risk-free.
-There are many other highly rated countries, including most in Europe, that are considered free of risk.
+In reality, there is no such thing as a risk-free investment, but when the economies and monetary systems of countries are stable, investors can feel very confident about the returns on treasury bonds.
+In fact, U.S. Treasury bonds never default, and therefore they are viewed worldwide as risk-free.
+There are many other highly rated countries, including many in Europe, with bonds that are considered risk-free.